nypesap/nypesap.github.io/1909SPS08/installation/basis.md

 ## Step 1 - Import the transport

-Please import the transport requests that the Fiori Tracker team provides as:
+Please import the transport requests that the Fiori Apps' Usage team provides as:

 - "Managed systems -> Applications usage plugin"
 - "Managed systems -> Role for application usage plugin"